 |Cooperation:||Christoph Kohl Stadtplaner Architektem GmbH|

-Berlin-Brandenburg 2070 is the vision of a climate-neutral metropolitan region that sustainably supplies cities with regional agricultural products in addition to compressing compact urban centers.
-The draft aims to sufficiently supply citizens with attractive and easily accessible recreational spaces while connecting the areas with valuable natural spaces, considering that landscape and development areas will adapt to long-term climate change.
+Berlin-Brandenburg 2070 is the vision of a climate-neutral metropolitan region.
+It sustainably supplies cities with regional agricultural products in addition to compressing compact urban centers.
+The draft aims to sufficiently supply citizens with attractive and easily accessible recreational spaces.
+Furthermore, it is connecting the areas with valuable natural spaces, considering that landscape and development areas will adapt to long-term climate change.